Shane Day

 Shane Paul Day (born September 27, 1974) is an American football coach who is the quarterbacks coach for the Los Angeles Chargers of the National Football League (NFL).
-He previously served as an assistant coach for the Houston Texans, San Francisco 49ers, Miami Dolphins, Washington Redskins and the Chicago Bears.
+He has previously served as an assistant coach for the Houston Texans, San Francisco 49ers, Miami Dolphins, Washington Redskins, and Chicago Bears.
 Day has also served as an assistant coach for Connecticut and Michigan.

-Early years
+Early life

 Day was a two sport athlete at Rhodes College, playing both football and baseball.
 He graduated from Kansas State University in 1999 with a degree in English.

 Coaching career

 Auburn Riverside High School

 In 2001, Day began his coaching career as the wide receivers coach at Auburn Riverside High School.
 He then spent the next three years as the quarterbacks coach for the high school, as well as taking on the role of offensive coordinator during the final two years.

 University of Michigan

 In 2006, Day was hired as an offensive quality control coach at the University of Michigan, where he worked with future NFL quarterback Chad Henne.